poweic/Bit-Twiddling-Hacks-By-Sean-Eron-Anderson/README.md

 r = Mod37BitPosition[(-v & v) % 37];
 ```

-The code above finds the number of zeros that are trailing on the right, so
-binary 0100 would produce 2.
-It makes use of the fact that the first 32
-bit position values are relatively prime with 37, so performing a modulus
-division with 37 gives a unique number from 0 to 36 for each.
-These numbers
-may then be mapped to the number of zeros using a small lookup table.
-It uses only 4 operations, however indexing into a table and performing modulus
-division may make it unsuitable for some situations.
-I came up with this independently and then searched for a subsequence of
-the table values, and found it was invented earlier by Reiser, according to
-<a href="http://www.hackersdelight.org/HDcode/ntz.c.txt">Hacker's Delight</a>.
+The code above finds the number of zeros that are trailing on the right, so binary 0100 would produce 2.
+It makes use of the fact that the first 32 bit position values are relatively prime with 37, so performing a modulus division with 37 gives a unique number from 0 to 36 for each.
+These numbers may then be mapped to the number of zeros using a small lookup table.
+It uses only 4 operations, however indexing into a table and performing modulus division may make it unsuitable for some situations.
+I came up with this independently and then searched for a subsequence of the table values, and found it was invented earlier by Reiser, according to [Hacker's Delight](http://www.hackersdelight.org/HDcode/ntz.c.txt).

 <hr>

 <a name="ZerosOnRightMultLookup">
-### Count the consecutive zero bits (trailing)
-on the right with multiply and lookup
+### Count the consecutive zero bits (trailing) on the right with multiply and lookup
 </a>

 ```c
 unsigned int v;  // find the number of trailing zeros in 32-bit v